Proudly Serving Montgomery County Maryland

 Sex therapy is a specialized area of couples therapy that requires specific training, education, and practice in treating sexuality issues.
 The American Association of Sexuality Educators, Counselors, and Therapists (AASECT) ensures through its certification process that a therapist has specific, documented coursework and extensive clinical experience in the provision of sex therapy.
 Angela Voegele, LCSW-C, AASECT, is the only therapist at Kentlands Psychotherapy with this advanced certification.

 When people see AASECT Certified Sex Therapists, they can expect to receive accurate and up-to-date information about the nature of their difficulties, sexuality education, and specific therapeutic interventions delivered in an empathic, non-judgmental, and culturally competent manner.

 Assessment may include identifying health issues that impact a client’s current and past sexual functioning, understanding sexual attitudes and experiences, evaluating how the past may contribute to present issues, discussing what one has learned about the role of sex and intimacy, assessing if body image is impacting one’s expression of sexuality, exploring the sexual styles that each brings to a relationship, and understanding the role of trust in emotional and sexual relationships.
 Sexuality education may include discussing the anatomy and physiology of sex and sexuality and suggesting relevant reading materials.
 Possible therapeutic interventions may be structured homework assignments, identifying and challenging negative patterns of communication, developing tools to enhance sexual expression and intimacy, and referrals for medical evaluations.
-While sex therapy often includes the discussion of sexual material and the interventions offered to address the presenting issues are sometimes sexual in nature, to be explored in the privacy of one’s home, there will never be any form of sexual interaction with the therapist.
+While sex therapy often includes the discussion of sexual material and the interventions offered to address the presenting issues are sometimes sexual in nature, to be explored in the privacy of one’s home (confidential telemedicine services), there will never be any form of sexual interaction with the therapist.
 Clients can expect to attend weekly sessions.
 Sometimes, problems are treated and improved within 10 sessions, other times they may take six months to a year or more to address.

 Video Credit: How Cast with Dr. Megan Fleming